 3. Dream up the best for each one

 If useful, I’ll give you one of my own examples, under my child ‘Reuben’ I thought of all the things I could do will make the time with my 11 month old more special.
-The things on my list:
+Some things on my list:

 - Make things for him to play with